gh228df/Rainet-AI/docs/compile_instructions.md

 - `RNAB_DEBUG` - print verbose debug information (little to no runtime cost)
 - `ENABLE_STRIP` - enable -s flag
 - `BUILD_LIBRARY` - build librnab only
-- `HASHMAP_CACHE_BACKEND` - use hashmap as the backend over a flat map (often good 2-50 times faster so it is enabled by default)
 - `-DBRANCH_DEBUG` - track the cutoffs for each of the minimax entries (up to 2 times slower when enabled, only enable if you're willing to explore & improve the move order)

 # Windows